nuviktor/discord-dialer/README.md

 ## Todo

 * Make the client configuration modifiable through a form that stores data in the browser's local storage.
-* Consider adding other audio responses for certain events
+* Consider adding other audio responses for certain events.
+* Add info on redial functionality and warning about misuse.